Amay12Singh/Meesho_Data_Challenge/README.md

 Matplotlib Version: 3.7.5
 Scikit-learn Version: 1.2.2

-To avoid any issues, ensure you have Python 3.10.14 installed.
+To avoid any issues, ensure you have atleast Python 3.10.14 installed.
 Then, install the required dependencies by running the following command:

 pip install numpy==1.26.4 pandas==2.2.3 tensorflow==2.16.1 tqdm==4.66.4 matplotlib==3.7.5 scikit-learn==1.2.2